mas-bandwidth/gafferongames/content/post/integration_basics.md

 Now we can put the equations of motion in a form that anyone can understand:

         acceleration = force / mass

-        change in position = velocity * dt

-        change in velocity = acceleration * dt
+        change in position = velocity * dt change in velocity = acceleration * dt

 This makes intuitive sense because if you're traveling 60 kilometers per-hour in a car, in one hour you'll be 60 kilometers further down the road.
-Similarly, a car accelerating 10 kilometers per-hour per-second travels 100 kilometers per-hour faster after 10 seconds.
+Similarly, a car accelerating 10 kilometers per-hour per-second will be moving 100 kilometers per-hour faster after 10 seconds.

 Of course this logic only holds when acceleration and velocity are constant.
 But even when they're not, it's still a decent approximation to start with.